2 people killed in Everett crash

 The two people in the Honda, both believed to be in their 80s, died at the scene.
 The Chevrolet driver was taken to Providence Regional Medical Center in Everett with injuries that were not considered life threatening, according to police.

 Investigators don’t believe speed or impairment were factors, according to police.
-West Mukilteo Boulevard between Forest Park and Dogwood Drive remained closed as detectives investigated.
+West Mukilteo Boulevard between Forest Park and Dogwood Drive was closed off as detectives investigated.
+The roadway was reopened to traffic around 9 p.m.